NetApp/ontap-rest-python/README.md

 ## Directly accessing the ONTAP REST API

-The repository folder **examples/rest_api** contains samples scripts to directly access the ONTAP REST API using the requests library.
+The repository folder **examples/rest_api** contains sample scripts to directly access the ONTAP REST API using the `requests` library.
 You need to run each of the scripts with the appropriate parameters.
 Use the help provided with each script to get started.
 For example:

 ```
 python3 create_volume.py -h